History of Britney Spears in Timeline

 July 2018: Piece of Me Tour

-In July 2018, Britney Spears' Piece of Me Tour took place in North America and Europe, with tickets selling out quickly and additional dates added to meet demand.
+In July 2018, Britney Spears' Piece of Me Tour took place in North America and Europe.
+Tickets sold out quickly, and additional dates were added due to high demand.
 Pitbull was the supporting act for the European leg.

 October 18, 2018: Britney: Domination Residency Announcement